 - Section 1 Officers.
 The officers of the board shall consist of a Chair and Vice-Chair. - Section 2 Chair.
 The Chair shall preside at all meetings and hearings of the board and shall decide all points of order and procedure.
-The Chair shall have the privilege of discussing all matters before the board and voting thereon.

-- Section 3 Vice-Chair.
+The Chair shall have the privilege of discussing all matters before the board and voting thereon. - Section 3 Vice-Chair.
 The Vice-Chair shall act for the Chair in the Chair's absence.
-In the absence of the Chair and Vice-Chair, the quorum present shall select a Chair for the meeting. - Section 4 Election of Officers.
-The board shall annually elect officers to serve for a one year term at the pleasure of the board, or until a successor shall take office, and the officers shall be eligible for reelection.
+In the absence of the Chair and Vice-Chair, the quorum present shall select a Chair for the meeting.

+Section 4 Election of Officers.
+The board shall annually elect officers to serve for a one year term at the pleasure of the board or until a successor shall take office.
 Nomination of officers shall be made from the floor at a meeting in October of each year prior to the expiration of the term of the Chair and Vice-Chair, and the elections shall follow immediately thereafter.
+The Chair and Vice-Chair shall be limited to serving two consecutive oneyear terms.
+Once an intervening year has passed, a member shall become eligible to serve again as Chair or Vice-Chair.
 Vacancies in office shall be filled immediately by regular election procedure.
+The School Board member may not serve as an officer.